 Sample a myriad of local flavours prepared specially for you.

 Saint-Malo is one of the highest municipalities in Quebec.
 At an altitude of 640 metres, local residents live in an environment of forests, farms, and waterways that supply their livelihood.
-Every September, they revive the traditions of their ancestors with a harvest festival that includes a country mass.
 The parish of Saint-Malo was established in 1863 by French Canadians and incorporated as a municipality in 1910.
 The town's name evokes the Welsh monk Malo, missionary bishop of Brittany, and refers to the homeland of Jacques Cartier, explorer of the New World.
 La Montagnaise, a 10-metre observation tower built in 1995 provides a view of the countryside as far as the eye can see.
-The Pioneer Trail tells the story of Georgianna Lizotte Ouellet (1874-1950), a midwife who practiced in Saint-Malo for 40 years.
+A rest area is also accessible on Route 253.